theDarkPassenger7/theDarkPassenger7.github.io/_posts/2021-08-01-WebMurders-1.md

 *For more details, ask your best friend Google about "SQLi Union Attacks" and "Fields and Structure of a Database MYSQL"*

 ### SQLi Multi/Stacked Query
-Fortunately, there was no *Basilisk* in the 2rd room.
+Fortunately, there was no *Basilisk* in the 2rd Room.
 I would have had trouble dealing with the *Basilisk* without the *Sword of Godric Gryffindor*.
 In  2rd Room, in addition to not being implemented any security mechanism and building the Query as in the previous case, the system uses a *Database Connector/Driver* that supports *Multi Query*.

 ![DextLab4dext](/images/1Homicide/dextLab4.png)

 ![DextLab5dext](/images/1Homicide/dextLab5.png)

-The 2 room is a paradise.
+The 2rd Room is a paradise.
 It's like the *Batcave* for *Bruce Wayne* :3

 ![BatmanRif1](/images/1Homicide/batcave.jpeg)

-*For more details, ask your best friend Google about "Is Multi Query Support implemented on the Client or Server side?
-Does Multi Query Support depend on Application or Server Side?
-What is the difference between Buffered Query and Unbuffered Query?"*
+*For more details, ask your best friend Google about "Is "Multi Query Support" implemented on the Client or Server side?
+Does "Multi Query Support" depend on Application or Server Side?
+What is the difference between "Buffered Query" and "Unbuffered Query"?"*

 ### SQLi Evade Sanitizing/Escapes Functions Server Side